Online gender-based violence: Types

 Within the broader definition, there are various types of online gender-based violence.
 One type is online domestic violence, where perpetrators use the internet to exploit the intimate and private knowledge that they have of their partner in order to hurt them.
 They also use intimate photos and videos to assert power and violence over their partner.
+In this, perpetuators may also anonymously send unwanted and inappropriate images to victims with the aim of enticing them to share their own images as well, which they may in turn use to blackmail them; this is referred to as cyberflashing.

 Research by Sameer Hinduja and Justin Patchin have studied this phenomenon, which they term "digital dating abuse," finding that 28% of students in a romantic relationship the previous year had been victimized in this manner.
 Males (32%) were victimized more often, compared to females (24%), and experiencing offline dating violence was the strongest identified correlate of online dating violence.
 Other key findings included links to depression, sexting, and cyberbullying victimization.

 Cyberstalking is another type of online gender-based violence.
 It has been reported that 26% of women aged 18–24 have reported being stalked through the use of telecommunication tools afforded by the internet and social media.
 A recent systematic literature review by Puneet Kaur et al., identified that the prevalence of cyberstalking is unclear, with empirical studies identifying rates as low as 6.5% and as high as 46%; this wide variation is likely due to divergent sampling methodologies, conceptualization and operationalization of the term, reticence in reporting, and even differences across demographic groups.

 Causes

-Online gender-based violence emerges from misogyny in physical spaces and the cultural norms that guide our lives.
-Accepted forms of gender-based violence include in-person contact such as: intimate partner violence, street harassment, rape, and others described in violence against women.
+Online gender-based violence emerges from misogyny and transphobia in physical spaces and the cultural norms that guide our lives.
+Accepted forms of gender-based violence includes in-person contact such as: intimate partner violence, street harassment, rape, and others described in violence against women.
 All of these have resulted in the creation of online forms of gender-based violence.
 Other causes of violence include the practices of online communities and lack of regulations that address gender-specific harassment and violence in these communities.